Things to Do at Neapolis Archaeological Park

 Best Time to Visit

-Early morning (9-10 AM) or late afternoon (4-6 PM) to avoid crowds and heat.
-Spring and fall offer ideal weather conditions.
+Early morning or late afternoon to avoid crowds and heat.
+Spring and fall offer the most comfortable weather for walking the extensive grounds.

 Suggested Duration